-1. Select Connect > Connect Name Service, as before.
+1 Select Connect>Connect Name Service, as before.

-2. The Connect to Naming Service dialog box appears as shown in Figure 17.
+2 The Connect to Naming Service dialog box appears as shown in Figure 17.

-Figure 17: Connecting to an OrbixNames Server
+Figure 17 Connecting to an OrbixNames Server

-- 3. In the Host Name (IP Address) text box, enter the name or IP address of the target host. - 4.
-Click the Security>> button.
+- 3 In the Host Name (IP Address) text box, enter the name or IP address of the target host. - 4 Click the Security>> button.
 The Connect to Naming Service dialog box expands to display SSL-specific security options, as shown in Figure 18.
 If the Security>> button is

-Figure 18: Connection to Naming Service Security Options
+Figure 18 Connection to Naming Service Security Options

-- ghosted, then a suitable SSL security layer has not been installed. - 5.
-Select the Make secure connection checkbox to request a secure connection.
-The location of the trusted Certificate Authority Certificates is set in the Configuration Explorer as IT CA LIST FILE. - 6.
-If the secure Naming Service requests a client certificate, select the Connect using the following client certificate checkbox, then click Browse to locate a suitable certificate file.
+5 Select the Make secure connection checkbox to request a secure connection.
+The location of the trusted Certificate Authority Certificates is set in the Configuration Explorer as IT CA LIST FILE.

-- 7. You may select a Java RSA private key using the appropriate Browse option. - 8.
-You may also enter the RSA password for the private key file in the appropriate text box. - Select Connect.
+- 6 If the secure Naming Service requests a client certificate, select the Connect using the following client certificate checkbox, then click Browse to locate a suitable certificate file. - 7 You may select a Java RSA private key using the appropriate Browse option. - 8 You may also enter the RSA password for the private key file in the appropriate text box. - 9 Select Connect.
 The browser navigation tree displays the current name bindings for the OrbixNames server at the target host.